expand your skills with

 -

 This is a two-day, comprehensive course that teaches on a broad range of areas that impact sleep quality.
-The curriculum for this training comes from evidence-based research and practices and is intended for anyone interested in learning about the specifics for assessment and treatment of pediatric sleep conditions.
+The curriculum for this in-person, live training comes from evidence-based research and practices and is intended for anyone interested in learning about the specifics for assessment and treatment of pediatric sleep conditions.
 This training explores the intersections of health, nutrition, development, sensory processing, and attachment on a child’s overall sleep success.
 Attendees will also practice using the Sleep Triangle assessment tool for evaluating the child’s sleep needs and formulating a thorough sleep plan.

 -